 At the time, there were many people who had subscriptions to Magic Crochet.
 After April 2005, their subscriptions just stopped showing up.
 In order to find out what was going on, many of these people called the magazine distributor.
 They were told that the magazine was being reformatted and combined with some other magazines (not crochet-based).
 It took about six months before a new issue was released, and when it was released, it was a thing magazine with few patterns and much more emphasis on sewing than on crochet.
 That’s not what people want from their crochet magazines, so a lot of folks were really disappointed!
 Ultimately Magic Crochet just disappeared entirely.

 Magic Crochet Magazine Today

-Even though it’s been half a dozen years since Magic Crochet exited the market there are still a lot of people who are interested in this crochet magazine.
-All around the web you can still find people discussing it.
+Even though it’s been quite a few years since Magic Crochet exited the market, there are still a lot of people who are interested in this crochet magazine.
+All around the web, you can still find people discussing it.
 You can also find people selling back issues of Magic Crochet.
 People who have entire collections of all of the volumes of the old magazine are considered very lucky crocheters indeed!